Nomad

 - Container Storage Interface (CSI) plugins

 Nomad's Container Storage Interface (CSI) integration can manage external storage volumes for stateful workloads running inside your cluster.
-CSI providers are third-party plugins that run as Nomad jobs and can mount volumes created by your cloud provider.
-AWS Elastic Block Storage, Azure disk, GCE Persistent Disk, and Alicloud Disk are only a few of the available block-device plugins available as CSI plugins.
+CSI providers are third-party plugins that run as Nomad jobs and can orchestrate the creation and mounting of volumes created by your cloud or storage provider.
+AWS Elastic Block Storage, Azure disk, GCE Persistent Disk, and Alicloud Disk are a few of the available block-device plugins available as CSI plugins.
 You can find a more comprehensive list in the CSI Developer Documentation

 Nomad is aware of CSI-managed volumes during the scheduling process, enabling it to schedule your workloads based on the availability of volumes on a specific client.

-Nomad's host volume support allows you to mount any directory on the Nomad client into an allocation.
-These directories can be simple directories on a client, but can also be mounted filesystems like NFS or GlusterFS.
-These mounts can then be connected to individual tasks within a task group.
+Static Host volumes allow you to mount any existing directory on the Nomad client into an allocation.
+These directories can be directories on a client, but can also be mounted networked or clustered filesystems like NFS, SeaweedFS or GlusterFS.
+Static host volumes are defined in the client configuration file and are available to all tasks running on that client.

-The Docker task driver's support for volumes enables Nomad to integrate with software-defined storage (SDS) solutions like Portworx to support stateful workloads.
-Please keep in mind that Nomad does not actually manage storage pools or replication as these tasks are delegated to the SDS providers.
+The Docker task driver's support for volumes enables Nomad to integrate with software-defined storage (SDS) solutions that have native support for Docker.
+Keep in mind that Nomad does not actually manage storage pools or replication as these tasks are delegated to the SDS providers.
 Please assess all factors and risks when utilizing such providers to run stateful workloads (such as your production database).

-In these guides, we will deploy a MySQL Docker container to a Nomad cluster and demonstrate that the data is persisted beyond the life of the allocation.
+In these guides, you will deploy a stateful application to a Nomad cluster and demonstrate that the data is persisted beyond the life of the allocation.